sul-dlss/freelib-djatoka/README.md

     mvn exec:java -Dexec.mainClass="org.gdao.metadata.FileCopy" \
     -Dexec.args="/usr/local/data/ARK_MAP_2.csv /usr/local/data/images/jp2s"

-It should be run from witihn the project's base directory.
+It should be run from within the project's base directory.
 If the CSV file contains references to TIFFs in the `djatoka.ingest.data` directory, and the batch ingest script is also run, JP2s will exist in the PairTree structure in two different locations: at their path based identifier and at their file supplied identifier.
 There is no problem with this; it's just worth mentioning...
 It's also worth mentioning that neither the batch ingest nor the ingest script need to be used in order to use FreeLib-Djatoka.
 The other option is to use the on-demand image ingest.

 The on-demand image ingest is an extension of the file loading mechanism that was built in to the original aDORe-djatoka.
 By giving aDORe-djatoka an HTTP protocol URL, images (e.g., JPEG, PNG, JP2, etc.) could be loaded into the image server and then served up through subsequent requests.
-This is still true with FreeLib-Djatoka but an extra parsing mechanism has been added to optionally store these JP2 images in the PairTree structure.
+This is still true with FreeLib-Djatoka, but an extra identifier parsing mechanism has been added to optionally store these JP2 images in the PairTree structure.
 This is accomplished through two configuration options in the pom.xml file:

     <!-- List of image sources (used when a URL is passed in) -->
     <djatoka.ingest.sources>^http://localhost/islandora/object/([a-zA-Z]*(%3A|:)[0-9a-zA-Z]*)/datastream/JP2/view.*$
     ^http://memory.loc.gov/gmd/gmd433/g4330/g4330/([a-z0-9A-Z]*).jp2$</djatoka.ingest.sources>

     <!-- List of image source guesses (used when ID can't be otherwise resolved) -->
     <djatoka.ingest.guesses>http://localhost/islandora/object/{}/datastream/JP2/view
     http://memory.loc.gov/gmd/gmd433/g4330/g4330/{}.jp2</djatoka.ingest.guesses>